 Choosing an e-commerce platform is one of the biggest decisions you need to make and greatly impacts the ease of maintaining your site, the look of the site to visitors, and the conversion rate.
 There are more than a few e-commerce platforms to choose from, each offering its pros and cons.
 You need to spend time comparing them.
 That’s where much of your research above will help you make the best decision.

-You have more than a few options to choose from, such as:
+You have more than a few options to choose from including both paid and free e-commerce platforms, such as:

 You also need to consider the option of headless eCommerce – where the frontend (visitor’s view) and backend (developer’s view) are kept separate – and multiple other factors.
 Make sure the platform you choose can scale up with you.